oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 |       Real       |     Number     |
 |      _xxx_       |     Binary     |

+## D.1 Declarative Specifications

+*Editor's Note: Ignore numbering; Primitives will be moved into document body.
+Declarative may as well, or FAQ appendix may be renamed to something like "Notes"*

+The introduction states: "An IM is a declarative specification that defines desired outcomes (data item validity and equivalence) without describing control flow."
+But what does "declarative" mean in practice?

+The [DataOps Guide](#declarative) is a tutorial on the difference between declarative and imperative approaches, as well as the difference between those approaches when applied to software programming vs. database management.
+It uses simple relational database tables for illustration, but declarative schemas are also used with more flexible NoSQL databases such as Elasticsearch and MongoDB, graph databases including Neo4j, and non-database artifacts such as protocol messages and documents.

+The *Guide* points out that:
+> A declarative approach is an abstraction based on our interaction with the system.
+> When you look under the hood, all systems depend on a set of [imperative] instructions.
+> Instead of the system depending on you to supply those instructions, they are predefined.

+An information model combines the abstraction of declarative specifications with the abstraction of separating logical datatypes from concrete representations.
+Its desired outcomes are:
+* a classification decision: given a data value, is it an instance of an abstract datatype?
+* an equality comparison decision: given two instances of the same datatype, do they have the same logical value?

+Its predefined instructions implement the behavior of its built-in datatypes, which can be extended with application-specific imperative validation and translation functions.

 ## D.2 Why JADN and not RDF?

 This section discusses the relationship between JADN and RDF, and why RDF does not serve the purpose of an Information Model

 ### Comment
 The following